 The combination of laser speckle contrast imaging and phosphorescence lifetime imaging is a purely optical, non-contact strategy for measuring blood flow and oxygen tension within the cortex.
 This system builds upon prior work that used structured illumination to overcome traditional limitations of lifetime imaging.
 Spatially patterning excitation light with a DMD allows for the use of a point detector, which offers both high sensitivity and temporal resolution for the detection of the phosphorescence.
 Functionally, the spatial and temporal resolution of the system are limited by the signal-to-noise.
-Regions as small as 0.01 mm2 can reliably be excited at a pattern repetition rate of 10 Hz with 200 phosphorescence decay curves collected and averaged per pattern.
-Because intensity of the excitation light scales with the size of the target area, larger regions could allow for faster pattern rates at the expense of averaging (e.g. 100Hz with 20-decay averaging).
-However,
+Regions as small as 0.01 mm can reliably be excited at a pattern repetition rate of 10 Hz with 200 phosphorescence decay curves collected and averaged per pattern.
+Because intensity of the excitation light scales with the size of the target area, larger regions could allow for faster pattern rate is more than sufficient for visualizing dynamic physiological events such as depolarizations, which have been reported to spread spatially at a rate of several millimeters-perminute.